Japanese Vitamin C Serums That Help Brighten and Even Skin

 ❌ Cons

-• Citrus scent is not for everyone
+• Citrus scent may not appeal to everyone

 Check Price on Amazon